The application portal is now CLOSED!

 When is the application deadline?

 The application deadline is December 1.
 The Admissions Committee will begin reviewing applications as they are completed and received, so it is beneficial to apply early.

 How can I find out if my application and supporting documents have been received?

-Applicants may log into your application "Check Status" to see if supporting documents (i.e., transcripts, letters of recommendation, and application fees) have been received.
+Applicants may log into your application "Check Status" to see if supporting documents (i.e. letters of recommendation and application fees) have been received.
 We request that you check the status of your application online PRIOR TO contacting the PMI Coordinators for assistance.

 Where supporting documents should be sent?

 When will I know if I've been accepted?

 The Admissions Committee arranges to interview all applicants whom they are considering for admission.
 Interviews of overseas applicants may be conducted by teleconference.
-Most interviews take place between January through March.
-Applicants are accepted on a rolling basis between February 1 and April 1.
+Our interviews take place during January and February.
+Applicants are accepted on a rolling basis between February 1 through March 1.

 What is my application fee?